block-hczhai/block2-preview/docs/source/user/installation.rst

 Adding option ``-DMPI=ON`` will build MPI parallel version.
 The C++ compiler and MPI library must be matched.
 If necessary, environment variables ``CC``, ``CXX``, and ``MPIHOME`` can be used to explicitly set the path.
+For manual compilation, the MPI library can have arbitrary version (openMPI, mpich, intelmpi, etc.).

 For mixed ``openMP/MPI``, use ``mpirun --bind-to none -n ...`` or ``mpirun --bind-to core --map-by ppr:$NPROC:node:pe=$NOMPT ...`` to execute binary.